pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

   status = 404
 ```

 Detailed explanation for `netlify.toml` file can be found [here](https://www.netlify.com/docs/netlify-toml-reference/).
-I'll quickly explain above code snippet to help understand it correctly.
+I'll quickly explain the above code snippet to help understand it correctly.

 - `[[redirect]]`: It is used to define redirect rule for our app, which controls how our pages are routed.
 Rules are defined using various properties like `from`, `to`, `status`.

 - `from`: In our code above, we want to redirect all invalid routes(not defined by us) to `404.html` So `from` is used to denote such invalid routes.

 - `to`: This is the error page that needs to be shown, it is by default set to `404.html` for status 404.
-We can override it by defining custom `404.html` page.
+We can override it by defining a custom `404.html` page.

 - `status`: This is error status, that needs to be applied for the above rule.
-We ask Netlify to show `to` html page for all `from` routes having error code as `404`.
+We ask Netlify to show `to` HTML page for all `from` routes having error code as `404`.

 ## Redirecting to custom route for invalid routes

-Since we are working with React, it would be good if we could use a component instead of html.
+Since we are working with React, it would be good if we could use a component instead of HTML.
 Using component has many benefits like, we will be able to reuse any previously created component, like Header and Footer components.
-Also the anchor links will need to be hard-corded to make the html file work as Nextjs routes won't work inside html files.
-So lets find a way to use components.
+Also, the anchor links will need to be hard-coded to make the HTML file work as Nextjs routes won't work inside HTML files.
+So let's find a way to use components.

-We can create `_error.js` which [Nextjs uses by default](https://nextjs.org/docs/#custom-error-handling) on server to render any invalid routes.
+We can create `_error.js` which [Nextjs uses by default](https://nextjs.org/docs/#custom-error-handling) on the server to render any invalid routes.
 This component will be rendered like any other component, so we will have our default headers and footers and also all the routing will remain intact as we can access Nextjs routing.

 I have created a [Github repo](https://github.com/trojanh/nextjs-react-example) to demonstrate this component way of handling error so you can directly dive into the code and get some hands on.